davidvu200401/codebuilder/Readme.md

 ## Usage

-The simplest 'Hello World' example is such
+The simplest 'Hello World' example is such:

-   var programBuilder = new ClassRenderer(
+    var programBuilder = new ClassRenderer(namespaceRef: "HelloWorldNamespace", className: "HelloWorldProgram");
-        namespaceRef: "HelloWorldNamespace",
-        className: "HelloWorldProgram");
     // Add the [directives]
     programBuilder.AddDirective("System")
         .AddDirective("System.Linq");